osmarks/website/blog/maghammer.md

 * [Miniflux](/rssgood/) RSS feed entries.
 * [Minoteaur](/minoteaur/) notes, files and structured data.
 I don't have links indexed since SQLite isn't much of a graph database[^6], and my importer reads directly off the Minoteaur database and writing a Markdown parser would have been annoying.
 * RCLWE web history (including the `circache` holding indexed pages in my former Recoll install).
+* Emails dumped from Thunderbird mailboxes (I really did not enjoy writing the parser for that format).

 There are also some other datasets handled differently, because the tools I use for those happened to already use SQLite somewhere and had reasonably usable formats.
 Specifically, [Gadgetbridge](https://www.gadgetbridge.org/) data from my smartwatch is copied off my phone and accessible in Datasette, [Atuin](https://github.com/ellie/atuin)'s local shell history database is symlinked in, Firefox history comes from [my script](https://github.com/osmarks/random-stuff/blob/master/histretention.py) on my laptop rather than the nightly serverside batch job, and I also connected my Calibre library database, though I don't actually use that.
 13GB of storage is used in total.